himanshu64/azlist/CONTRIBUTING.md

-# Contributing to the Flutter dtabs
+# Contributing to the Flutter azlist

 ## What you will need